atordvairn/blog/data/blog/android-js-making-android-apps-with-pure-javascript.md

 ### Why _not_ to use it
 Android.js isn't better than react-native
-But, at least you can (somewhat) throw your existing code in it and geerate an API to work on a device just like android application.
+But, at least you can (somewhat) throw your existing code in it and generate an API to work on a device just like android application.
 React native stays the best way to make Android applications with react (JavaScript).

 ### other resources